Andreas-Menzel/centimenti/README.md

 ## See centimenti in action

-The following two screenshots show the terminal and all bots in a demo quiz.
+The following two screenshots show the terminal and a few bots in a demo quiz.

 <details><summary>Joining the game.</summary><p>